jeremykaragania/connex/README.md

 # Connex
-A toy MuZero k-in-a-row game engine.
+A MuZero k-in-a-row game engine.

 ## Installation
 Clone the repository.